amplication/docs/docs/how-to/base-directories.md

 There are two parameters for each app, enabling you to override the default directories for the Server and Admin-UI.

-The default directories are as follows:
+The default values of the fields (if left blank) are as follows:

 Server base: `packages/[SERVICE-NAME]`